-Rollup.
+Awning Rollup.
 The fastest to retract their awning will be deemed

 Addendum: Cheating is frowned upon.
 No slots are to be lubricated with

 look at the fridge, someone else to look at the computer and booking on

 We remove the computer and give it to the shop.

-and knows Carnarvon and its residents well.
-The past and present history of
+generation and knows Carnarvon and its residents well.
+The past and

-signs amassing but he repairs a faulty connection (Waeco one) and the fridge
+dollar signs amassing but he repairs a faulty connection (Waeco one)